 Get medical help immediately, either by calling your doctor or going to the nearest hospital casualty department.
 Take any remaining capsules and this leaflet with you so that the medical staff knows exactly what you have taken.

 You should take it as soon as you remember.
 However, if this is within 2 hours of your next dose you should skip the missed capsule and carry on taking the rest of your capsules as usual.

-Do not take a double dose of capsules to make up for a forgotten dose.
+DO NOT take a double dose of capsules to make up the missed dose.

 All medicines can cause allergic reactions although serious allergic reactions are very rare.
 Any sudden wheeziness, difficulty in breathing, swelling of the eyelids, face or lips, rash or itching (especially affecting your whole body) should be reported to a doctor immediately.